 SK (apple): Is this project limited to pre-association service discovery?
 PADP is only for the pre-association part?

-Yongsong Yang (huawei): All the use cases have the characteristic that the service discovery is done before association.
+Yungsong Yang (huawei): All the use cases have the characteristic that the service discovery is done before association.

 Chair: It is the connection manager’s function if you want to use full capability of UPnP.